sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 <img src="fib.png" width="100%">

 Our compiler resulted in 1412 lines of Verilog code.
-I compared this against the equivalent C++ program compiled with the Vivado toolchain.
+I compared this against the equivalent C++ program compiled with the Vivado HLS toolchain.
 Their compiler resulted in 148 lines of Verilog code.
 Although this is an imperfect metric, it does show that this method of compiling to hardware has a large overhead.

 ## Conclusion